 All distilleries have a creation story, that moment of inspiration, some might say madness, when someone decides that they need to make whisky.
-Often allied to that is the choice of site.
 Tied to the desire to distil is the pull of a place.
-So, the first question is why choose somewhere with no history of distilling?
-Why the Lakes?
+So, the first question is why the Lakes?

-If you strip it back to basics what you need for a new distillery is access to lots of cold, clean water, space for storing the casks, access to market, and be close to a tourist route.
-You could make whisky anywhere these requirements are met, in a major city or a remote island.
+If you strip it back to basics what you need for a new distillery is access to lots of cold, clean water, space for storing the casks, and access to market.
+You could make whisky anywhere these requirements are met.
 What makes you choose the place, speaks of the person.

 This pull has been the same for hundreds, maybe thousands, of years.
 Poets, artists, novelists, sculptors, have been drawn here, its fells and waters make people settle down and stay, draw more in.

 So it was with the Currie family.
-Hal, his wife, and sons.
-He may have worked in Scotch whisky, but holidays were taken back home in England, in the Lakes.
-Paul Currie may have had whisky in his veins, but why stick to Scotland?
-Why not an English distillery?
-And if that was possible, then where?
-The Lakes, obviously.
-He could tick off all the requirements: water, land, old farm buildings suitable for conversion, potential visitor numbers, first-player advantage, but more importantly it felt right.
+Paul may have worked in Scotch whisky, but holidays were taken back home in England, in the Lakes.
+He may have had whisky in his veins, but why not an English distillery in the Lake District?
+He could tick off all the requirements: water, land, old farm buildings suitable for conversion, potential visitor numbers; but most importantly it felt right.